 You will need to upgrade to a newer browser (e.g. Chrome, Firefox...etc.) in order to proceed.
 Outdated browsers can pose a security risk and are, therefore, not supported by our website.

-The program is orgainized by the Department of Statistics.
+The program is organized by the Department of Statistics.
 The programme is tailored for students with strong statistics and data science background and interest in further explorations of the subjects.
 We provide advanced training theoretically and practically and equip the graduates with skills necessary for knowledge discovery and decision making.

 Learn advanced theory in